How to TIG Weld Aluminum, Plus MIG Weld, With One Multiprocess Welder

 Choosing a multiprocess welding power source that delivers advanced capabilities and the greatest versatility can help you tackle whatever jobs you encounter.

-A new multiprocess welder
+A multiprocess welder for AC TIG welding

 While there are many multiprocess welders on the market, these options typically limit welding capabilities to DC processes only.
 These include stick (SMAW) welding, MIG (GMAW) welding and DC TIG with lift-arc start — without the capability for AC TIG or non-contact, high-frequency arc starts.
-A second welding power supply would be needed to TIG weld aluminum.
+A second welding power supply would be needed to

 Investing in separate machines for these processes can hinder efficiency in addition to increasing the number of power sources taking up space on the jobsite or in the shop.
 In a shipyard, for example, this means having a dedicated welding power source for AC/DC constant current (CC) TIG and another DC constant voltage (CV) welding power source for MIG or flux-cored welding.
 Switching from TIG to MIG on an aluminum welding project would require finding the other welding power source and moving it to the area of the ship where the work is being performed — increasing labor time and risks for work-related injury.

-One new welding power source can answer these challenges.
+One welding power source can answer these challenges.
 The Dynasty® 280 DX Multiprocess welder from Miller Electric Mfg.
 LLC provides capabilities for stick, MIG, TIG and AC TIG to weld aluminum.
 It also offers advanced TIG welding capabilities, including non-contact, high-frequency arc starts and pulsed TIG, along with output power up to 250 amps at 60 percent duty cycle.

 This multiprocess versatility helps you be prepared for any job — with just one machine — so there’s no need to transport multiple welding power sources to every job or spend downtime waiting for the necessary welding equipment to arrive.